University of Wisconsin Logo PNG

 The Seal

-The seal of the University of Wisconsin is called the Numen Lumen – after the type of motto, it contains.
-It is located in the middle of the sign, above the Eye of God, which is looking intently forward.
-The inscription is “masked” in its eyelashes: each letter is isolated by a long thin line.
+The seal of the University of Wisconsin is called the Numen Lumen – after the type of motto it contains.
+It is in the middle of the sign, above the Eye of God, looking intently forward.
+The inscription is “masked” in its eyelashes: each letter is isolated by a long, thin line.
 Above the eye with the black pupil is an eyelid formed of two arches: the inner (it is short) and the outer (long).
 A line of small round dots surrounds the central part.

-Behind it is a wide white space where the full name of the educational institution is placed – “University of Wisconsin-Madison.”
+Behind it is a wide white space where the educational institution’s full name is “University of Wisconsin-Madison.”
 This inscription is in a serif font.
 A ring of twisted rope runs along the edge.
 The University seal is for administrative materials and documents (certificates) only.

 Font and Colors